Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

 What can be done in order to support useful and avoid misleading results of probability modelling interpreted as frequentism-as-model?
 Below are some questions that need to be addressed.
 These questions are not very surprising, and statisticians, be they traditional frequentists, Bayesians, or something else, may think that they address these anyway.
 What makes frequentism-as-model different is that a standard approach would be to take these issues into account when setting up and justifying the model, and then all further analysis and interpretation is done conditionally on the model being true.
-In frequentism-as-model there is no such thing as a true model, meaning that the issues below need to be kept in mind, and they still play a role when running model-based analyses and interpreting the results. \begin{description} \item[(1) Is the model compatible with the data?]
-I will discuss in more detail in Section \ref{sinference}. \item[(2) How does the model relate to subject matter knowledge?]
-The model should be informed by perceptions and ideas (subject matter knowledge, which is not necessarily ``objective'') regarding the real process to be modelled, such as specific reasons for dependence, non-identity, or also for or against particular distributional shapes such as symmetry.
-Just to give an example, dependence by having the same teacher and communication between students makes the use of an i.i.d. model for analysing student results for students from the same class or even school suspicious, and it can be controversially discussed to what extent introducing dependence only in form of an additive random effect addresses this appropriately. \item[(3) What is the aim of modelling?]
-Probability models are used in different ways, and this is important for how to set them up.
-Although the aim of modelling is not always ignored in traditional frequentist or Bayesian analysis, there is a general tendency to think that the ultimate aim is always to find the true model, and if this (or at least a model as ``close'' as possible to it) is found, everything ``relevant'' that can be known is known.
+In frequentism-as-model there is no such thing as a true model, meaning that the issues below need to be kept in mind, and they still play a role when running model-based analyses and interpreting the results. \begin{description} \item[(1) What is the aim of modelling?]
+Probability models are used in different ways, and this is important for how to set them up. \cite{Hand94} emphasised the importance of clarifying the \hbindex{research question} for statistical analysis, with several examples illustrating how much of a difference this can make, regarding modelling and analysis, but also in earlier stages such as the \hbindex{planning of experiments}.
+Although the aim of modelling is not always ignored in traditional \hbindex{frequentist} or \hbindex{Bayesian} analysis, there is a general tendency to think that the ultimate aim is always to find the true model, and if this (or at least a model as ``close'' as possible to it) is found, everything ``relevant'' that can be known is known.
 This is fundamentally different from the attitude implied by frequentism-as-model.